Netfreak25/mousehunter-edge/README.md

 [![Prey detections video](docs/video_thumb.png)](https://youtu.be/7k1KKuclu8M)
 [Background story on Medium](https://link.medium.com/ZWStYOJhKcb)

 > # Warning!
 The code in this repository is still in an early stage of development and will not work as it is.
-If you are looking for something that works I recommend the original repository from [gerrito333 on Github](https://github.com/gerrito333/mousehunter-edge) combined with the comments from [Tronje-the-Falconer](https://github.com/Tronje-the-Falconer/mousehunter-edge).
+If you are looking for something that works I recommend the original repository from [gerrito333](https://github.com/gerrito333/mousehunter-edge) combined with the comments from [Tronje-the-Falconer](https://github.com/Tronje-the-Falconer/mousehunter-edge).

+## The goal of this repository is to operate without motion detectors.

 ## Required hardware: